ChristofSeiler/PTB_Study/README.md

 ## Howto Use this Repository

 The code works best on the Stanford sherlock cluster.
-We will need about need about 24 GB of RAM.
-On a single core machine the workflow will talk around 30 minutes to compmlete.
+We will need about about 24 GB of RAM.
+On a single core machine the entire workflow including differential and network analysis will take about 30 minutes to complete.

 Here are the steps to run it on sherlock.
 Open a new terminal and run the following commands: